BuvinJT/distbuilder/docs/LowLevel.md

 mechanisms can be drawn upon to resolve this.

-The easiest way to log the output of distbuilder processes, is to simply call `startLog()` at the top of your script.
-This will redirect all print statements, along with the stdout and stderr streams of sub processes, to a default log.
+The easiest way to log the output of distbuilder processes, is to simply call `startLogging()` at the top of your script.
+This will redirect all print statements, along with the stdout and stderr streams of sub processes, to a (default named) log file.

+When logging in the standard manner and an uncaught exception occurs, the stack trace for that will appear both in the log, and in the console where the script was launched.

 If desired, you may also explicitly create your own [Logger](#logger) objects and call their functions e.g.
 `write( msg )` directly.
-This maybe useful to split logs across multiple files for instance.
+This maybe useful if you wish to split logs across multiple files for different parts of a build process.
 Note that only the primary/singleton instance will have implicit stream redirections applied though.
+So, if there is no multi-threading / parallel processing dimension to your use case, you may alternatively wish use the pattern `stopLogging`...`startLogging( "MyAltLogName" )` to achieve a "split log" result.

-### startLog
+### startLogging

-    startLog( name=None, isUniqueFile=False )
+    startLogging( name=None, isUniqueFile=False )

 Start the primary/singleton logger.